 We do not charge for bank holidays and professional training days, or for sessions missed due to organised school visits (e.g. Residential visits).

 Please ensure that fees are paid promptly.
-Non-payment for any half term will result in your place being terminated.
-If you are having difficulty paying fees, please speak in confidence to our Business Manager, Sally-Anne Boyes.
+Non-payment for any half- term will result in your place being terminated.
+If you are having difficulty paying fees, please speak in confidence to our School Business Leader, Sally-Anne Boyes.

 Temporary changes